jfecher/ante-website/content/docs/ideas.md

         do_something_with msg foo
 ```

-For this to work, we'd presumably need alter the definition of `get_foo` to only use certain
+For this to work, we'd presumably need to alter the definition of `get_foo` to only use certain
 fields of the struct.
 This could be done using Ante's existing anonymous struct types:

 ```ante